RED LIGHT CAMERAS

 CVC 21453 has three subsections applicable to motorists.

-( This subsection is the one presently used for all straight-thru violations, and most rolling right turns.
-The "base" fine - before surcharges - for (a) is $100.)
+Subsection (a) is the one presently used for all straight-thru violations, and most rolling right turns.
+For (a), the "base" fine is $100 - but then heavy surcharges bring it up to (approx.) $500.

 How It Works

-I believe that the present version of 21453(b) was written to be used where a motorist makes a full stop on the red - so he has not violated (a) - but then he makes a right turn and blocks a pedestrian or gets in the way of a motorist coming from the left who has the right-of-way (ROW) because his signal is green.
+I believe that 21453(b) should be used where a motorist facing a circular red makes a full stop behind the limit line - so he has not violated (a) - but then makes a right turn which blocks a pedestrian or gets in the way of a motorist coming from the left who has the right-of-way (ROW) because his signal is green.
+And maybe (b) should also be used if a motorist violates a posted No Turn on Red sign; even among traffic cops (archived copy) there is no general agreement as to which section to cite for that sign violation; in addition to 21453(b) they like to use 21461 and 22101(d) - both of which also have a base fine of $35.
+Per CVC 40518, cameras cannot be used to enforce 21461, so we only need to look at 22101(d), which says:

 How It Got This Way

-Mr. Hill has written that the 1997 fine increase was supposed to apply just to straight-thru violations, and that its application to right turns was inadvertent.
+Senator Hill (author of AB 909) wrote that the 1997 fine increase was meant to apply just to straight-thru violations, and that its application to right turns was inadvertent.
 That needs a little clarification.
 In 1997, there wasn't yet a minimum length for the yellows, so the cities were able to use short yellows to write lots of straight-thru tickets.
-And, due to technical limitations (red light cameras did not shoot video yet), there was no ticketing for rolling rights.
-Then in 2001, CVC 21455.7 was enacted and it set minimum yellows and made many cities lengthen theirs - and ticketing dropped way off - and so did income.
-Then, technology stepped in to save the day.
-Computer memory and video cameras both were getting cheaper, and better.
+And, due to technical limitations (back then, red light cameras captured only "before and after" still shots - no video), there was no practical way to ticket for rolling rights.
+Then in 2001, CVC 21455.7 was enacted and it set minimum yellows and made many cities lengthen theirs, causing ticketing - and income - to drop way off.
+But technology stepped in to save the day.
+Computer memory and video cameras were getting much cheaper.
 The camera companies added video to their camera systems, and voila, they were able to start citing for right turns.
 (Without video, it is difficult to prove a right turn violation.)

 The May 27 Version